-NORTH CAROLINA WORKERS ARE SKILLED, EDUCATED AND READY TO WORK.
+NORTH CAROLINA WORKFORCE IS DIVERSE, SKILLED, EDUCATED AND READY TO WORK.

 Brains, Brawn & Business-Friendly Wages

-Highly educated and skilled workers cost less in the Tar Heel State.
+Highly educated and skilled workers are abundant in the Tar Heel State.

-A Right-to-Work state, North Carolina boasts an impressive array of vocationally trained workers and those with advanced degrees.
-Our pool of 475,000+ manufacturing employees is the largest in the region, and our talent pipeline is full of roughly 158,000+ postsecondary degree and certificate recipients each year.
+A diverse Right-to-Work state, North Carolina boasts an impressive array of vocationally trained workers and those with advanced degrees.
+Our pool of 470,000+ manufacturing employees is the largest in the region, and our talent pipeline is full of roughly 165,000+ postsecondary degree and certificate recipients each year.
 North Carolina also has a cost of living that’s below the national average and a high personal satisfaction rate, meaning our workforce and businesses can take advantage of everything our state has to offer.

 Renowned Universities & Community Colleges

 Elite higher education institutions across the state power our workforce.

-North Carolina has 53 colleges and universities, among which are three Tier 1 research universities at the cutting edge of education — Duke University, UNC Chapel Hill, and North Carolina State University.
+North Carolina has 52 colleges and universities, among which are three Tier 1 research universities at the cutting edge of education — Duke University, UNC Chapel Hill, and North Carolina State University.
 The publicly funded university system draws students from all over the world to its 17 institutions.
 The state also has the highest Historically Black Colleges and Universities (HBCUs) enrollment in the country.
-Additionally, NC enrolls more than 680,000 students each year at the 58 campus community college system state-wide, offering some of the most comprehensive and advanced vocational and technical programs in the U.S. In fact, every NC resident lives within a 30-minute drive of a community college, making high-quality education accessible to the state’s growing workforce.
+Additionally, NC enrolls more than 570,000+ students each year at the 58 campus community college system state-wide, offering some of the most comprehensive and advanced vocational and technical programs in the U.S. In fact, every NC resident lives within a 30-minute drive of a community college, making high-quality education accessible to the state’s growing workforce.